sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

 1. If you're using an embedded [Elasticsearch](../../../using-search/installing-and-upgrading-a-search-engine/introduction-to-installing-a-search-engine.md) engine or a local [File Store \(Document Library\)](../../../system-administration/file-storage/configuring-file-storage.md), copy the `[Liferay Home]/data` folder from your [backup](../../maintaining-a-liferay-dxp-installation/backing-up.md) to the `files` folder (e.g., creating `new-version/files/data`).

-1. Copy the [Liferay Home files](../../maintaining-a-liferay-dxp-installation/backing-up.md#liferay-home) and [application server files](../../maintaining-a-liferay-dxp-installation/backing-up.md#application-server) from your backup to their corresponding locations in the `files` folder (your new `[Liferay Home]`).
+1. Copy and merge the [Liferay Home files](../../maintaining-a-liferay-dxp-installation/backing-up.md#liferay-home) and [application server files](../../maintaining-a-liferay-dxp-installation/backing-up.md#application-server) from your backup to their corresponding locations in the `files` folder (your new `[Liferay Home]`).
 For example, copy your activation key from `[Liferay Home backup]/license/` to `new-version/files/license/`.
 The files may include but are not limited to these:

     * `/license/*`: Activation keys.
 (Subscription)